-This Oscar Sunday, make these flavorful empanadas Life of Pi style.
+I came up with this recipe when Life of Pi was up for an Oscar.
 In the book, the character talks about some of his favorite foods, one of them being Korma.
 Korma is a very flavorful vegetable dish made with curry and heavy cream.
 For this recipe, we’ve added shrimp considering the main character was at sea.

 Makes about 40 emPi-nadas